saudrain/paper-SCP2021/README.md

 The data included in this repository is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 # Inquiries
-Please contact samantha.audrain at mail.utoronto.ca for questions, comments, or bugs.
+Please contact samanthaaudrain at gmail dot com for questions, comments, or bugs.